 The Manager's Internal Control System

 The Manager has established an internal control system to ensure that all future related party transactions (which term includes an "interested person transaction" as defined under the Listing Manual and an "interested party transaction" under the Property Funds Appendix) will be undertaken on normal commercial terms and will not be prejudicial to the interests of PLife REIT or the Unitholders.
-As a general rule, the Manager must demonstrate to the AC that such transactions satisfy the foregoing criteria, which may entail obtaining (where practicable) quotations from parties unrelated to the Manager, or obtaining one or more valuations from independent professionals valuers (in accordance with the Property Funds Appendix).
+As a general rule, the Manager must demonstrate to the ARC that such transactions satisfy the foregoing criteria, which may entail obtaining (where practicable) quotations from parties unrelated to the Manager, or obtaining one or more valuations from independent professional valuers (in accordance with the Property Funds Appendix).

 The Manager maintains a register to record all related party transactions which are entered into by PLife REIT and the bases, including any quotations from unrelated parties and independent valuations obtained to support such bases, on which they are entered.
 The Manager also incorporates into its internal audit plan a review of all related party transactions entered into by PLife REIT.
-The AC reviews the internal audit reports at least twice a year to ascertain that the guidelines and procedures established to monitor related party transactions have been complied with.
-In addition, the Trustee will also have the right to review such audit report to ascertain that the Property Funds Appendix have been complied with.
+The ARC reviews the internal audit reports at least twice a year to ascertain that the guidelines and procedures established to monitor related party transactions have been complied with.
+In addition, the Trustee also have the right to review such audit report to ascertain that the Property Funds Appendix have been complied with.

 Further, the following procedures will be undertaken: